The One-Page AI Policy That Ships in Two Weeks

 If you remember nothing else.

-1. One page or it does not work.
+1. One page or it doesn’t work.
 Length is the enemy of compliance.

 2. Three lists: Approved, Off-limits, Logged.
-That is the policy.
+That’s the policy.

 3. Tools precede policy.
-If you have not procured the approved tool, you do not have a policy yet.
+If you haven’t procured the approved tool, you don’t have a policy yet.
 You have a hope.

 4. Two-week SLA on requests.
 Faster than that is overkill.
 Slower than that creates shadow AI.